senorconeho/UnityTileMap2D/README.md

 The XML file with the map definition

 #### Tile Settings
-The `Tile Width` in world units, and the `Tile Height`.
+The `Tile Width` and the `Tile Height`, both in world units.
+This values are used to provide the right offset between the tile objects in the scene.

-Using Basically, you write a map in XML format in a text file, load it in Unity and click a 'Generate' button.
+#### Tiles list
+Here we have a list of characters (used in the map file), and the corresponding prefabs (which will be instantiated in the scene.
+For each entry in the list you must use only single characters.
+To add new entries, click on the "Add new tile button"

-## Sprites Atribution
+## Sprites Attribution
 I'm using the "Cute Planet" sprite pack from Daniel Cook (http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html)